ALL DALLAS’ COMMUNITIES HAVE ACCESS TO HEALTHY, LOCAL FOOD.

 Comprehensive Food and Urban Agriculture Plan

-The Comprehensive Food and Urban Agriculture Plan will outline the current state of food and agriculture in Dallas, offer strategies for sustaining existing efforts, and guide the City on how to improve and create new pathways for support and resources for maintaining and expanding urban agriculture projects in Dallas.
-It will also provide recommendations to the City and partners on how to best coordinate and strengthen their work in urban agriculture.
-The development process will take an estimated 12-18 months and is expected to kick off in Fall 2021.
+The Comprehensive Food and Urban Agriculture Plan will outline the current state of food and agriculture in Dallas.
+This plan will offer strategies for sustaining existing efforts, guide the City on improving and creating new resources and pathways, and support expanding urban agriculture projects in Dallas.
+The public's input on this plan is crucial, the Urban Agriculture Survey

 North Texas Food Policy Alliance